-Whilst all companies reviewed in the sample did comply with the disclosure requirements, only 53% of the achieved a good standard of disclosure (2018: 73%) and this is a significant fall compared to the previous year.
-However one company did prepare excellent disclosures (2018: none).
-This demonstrates that private equity firms need to spend further time with their portfolio companies to ensure knowledge of the Guidelines' requirements is embedded in the annual reporting cycle, and that companies seek to continuously improve the quality of the disclosures they provide.

-To improve the quality of disclosures, portfolio companies should keep in mind the following:
+Private equity firms need to continue to spend further time with their portfolio companies to ensure knowledge of the Guidelines' requirements is embedded in the annual reporting cycle, and that companies seek to continuously improve the quality of the disclosures they provide.
+To do this, portfolio companies should keep in mind the following:

-- All companies have provided disclosures on human rights issues and gender diversity.
-Whilst there has been an improvement on previous years, disclosures in both areas tend to be basic in quality when expectations to disclose more around policy and practice in these areas is increasing.
-There may be some misunderstanding about how these requirements interplay with other legal requirements.
-Whilst we recognise that companies are complying with their gender pay gap and Modern Slavery Act reporting requirements, these are not the same as the Guidelines requirements.
-In some instances, this has in fact led to basic disclosures in these areas.
-Firms are reminded to refer to the Good Practice Guide for examples of the disclosures expected. - 1 This is applicable to all companies (including private companies) except those eligible for the small companies' exemption per Companies Act 2006.
-Medium-sized companies per Companies Act 2006 are also eligible for an exemption to provide non-financial information.

-The quality of reporting by listed companies continues to improve.
+- Whilst all companies in the sample provided disclosures on human rights issues, gender diversity and environmental matters, the standard or quality of these disclosures tended to be basic when expectations to disclose more around policy and practice in these areas is increasing.
+There may be some misunderstanding about how these requirements interplay with other legal requirements (such as the gender pay gap and Modern Slavery Act reporting requirements).
+Firms are also reminded to refer to the Good Practice Guide for examples of the disclosures expected. - The quality of reporting by listed companies continues to improve given the particular focus on changes in financial reporting in recent years.
 Portfolio companies should therefore be aware that producing the same disclosures year-on-year will not necessarily result in the same grading in future years.
 For example, a disclosure measured as being good three years ago, may now only be judged as being basic when compared to listed companies.